shakes76/PatternAnalysis-2024/recognition/2d_unet_s46974426/README.md

 The data loader was run in a simple for to check that it worked, it was ~50% successful when it errorred due to image sizing issue.
 To resolve this, an image resizing function was added to be called by the data loader.
 The completed data_loader test output can be seen in data_loader_test.png in the images folder.

+After messing around with fixing errors from the original versions of modules, dataset, predict and train I eventually gave up on those versions as they would not run.

+I went online and found a similar example of a 2d UNet implemented using pytorch and adapted the code to suit my problem and reference to this can be seen below.

+Author: milesial
+Date: 11/02/2024
+Title of program/source code: U-Net: Semantic segmentation with PyTorch Code version: 475
+Type (e.g. computer program, source code): computer program Web address or publisher (e.g. program publisher, URL): https://github.com/milesial/Pytorch-UNet

+Also during this process I discovered that the masks were inb the segment datasets and the images were in the datasets not suffixed with 'seg' (I had it the wrong way around originally).

+I ran the train code just for the first 5 epochs and a graph showing the batch loss and a graph showing the dice score can both be seen in the images folder.

+I then ran it for 50 epochs and the graphs similar to above are in the images folder.